marlopenaga/Active-Directory-Home-Lab-2024/README.md

 ![now start up the vm client user and click next and partition the drive](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/b8dc753e-a5c2-4588-b715-83a2d2de149f)

-7. It may take a while and let Windows install and don't touch any key until Windows is finished
+7. It may take a while and let Windows install and do not touch any keys until Windows is finished

 ![let the windows 10 install vm client](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/8c10ace6-9bdc-4c6a-ae6d-b930005c4a86)